 Research has shown that the more time spent practising mindfulness meditation, the greater the levels of stress reduction.
 Clinical trials have also shown that mindfulness can improve mood and quality of life associated with long-term health conditions such as fibromyalgia, chronic lower back pain, IBS and multiple sclerosis.
 Other studies have shown that meditation improves control of blood sugar in type II diabetes and also enhances heart and circulatory health, by reducing blood pressure and lowering the risk of hypertension.

 Through formal mindfulness practice when sitting, lying down or in mindful movement, you learn to use the sensations of the breath and body to focus your awareness and settle you at times of difficulty.
 You are encouraged to notice thoughts, feelings, and sensations, with a sense of patience and self-care, letting go of any tendency to be analytical, judgmental or self-critical.

 By bringing mindfulness into your daily activities, you can slow down from time to time, so that you can start to respond to life’s ups and downs with choice and awareness.
 This can help to shift your perspective, restoring a sense of ease, contentment and wellbeing.

 How can mindfulness help me?

-Why does practising mindfulness make a difference?
+Why does practising mindfulness make a difference to stress?